shareen-faisal/auric-gold-pos/README.md

 [![Product Screenshot](screenshots/about.png)](https://github.com/shareen-faisal/auric-gold-pos)

-**Auric POS** is a robust point of sale system tailored for **gold and jewelry businesses**.
+**Auric POS** is a robust point of sale system tailored for **gold businesses**.
 It offers tools for managing sales, customers, inventory, and daily gold price fluctuations — all through a sleek and responsive web interface.

 The platform is ideal for shops needing transparent, real-time control over their operations, with built-in authentication, role-based access, and detailed reporting.